Roseinfire/ManualGuide/README.md

 * image
 * background

-Which allows you almost no need to write HTML.
+Allows you almost no need to write HTML.

 # Creating new document
 via form below: